RomuloAS/Restriction_Sites/README.md

 It finds restriction sites in a DNA sequence.
 Restriction sites are positions where restriction enzymes cut the DNA.

-It use the respective restriction enzymes PpuMI, MspA1I and MslI.
+It uses the respective restriction enzymes PpuMI, MspA1I and MslI.

 ------